answerquest/answerquest.github.io/README.md

 [Playback of GPS data of multiple buses](https://answerquest.github.io/GPSPlayback/)

 [Bus Stops and Routes Manager](http://nikhilvj.cu.cc/busroutes/): A prototype for interlinking of two types of databases to each other inside wordpress platform, and having a possibility for creating a GTFS feed creator.

+[Words Replacer](words-replacer.html): Ctrl+H on steroids.
+Make a range of word/phrase replacements on a text sequentially.